 A Pennsylvania judge recently sentenced a man on four separate DUI offenses, and all four were considered first offenses.
 Had the man been facing first, second, third, and fourth offenses, the sentence that was imposed would have been much more severe.
 The number of “prior offenses” of DUI that a person has within the past 10 years substantially increases the mandatory minimum sentences that are imposed.

 Pennsylvania DUI Prior Offenses

-For many, many years, the definition of “prior offense” for drunk driving cases under 75 Pa.C.S.A. §3806 considered a conviction date for the first offense in conjunction with the offense date for the new offense.
+For many, many years, the definition of “prior offense” for drunk driving cases in Pennsylvania considered the conviction date from the prior offense and the arrest or date of incident on the current case.
 If the driver was not convicted on the first DUI before the driver drove drunk the second time, then the driver would actually be charged with two first offenses of driving under the influence.
 People that picked up numerous drunk driving cases within a short period of time could get multiple first offenses.
-In this particular case, the man accumulated four drunk driving incidents before a prosecutor could prosecute the man and obtain a conviction, so he was charged with four first offense DUIs.
+In this particular case, the man accumulated four drunk driving incidents before a prosecutor could get a conviction, so the man was charged with first offenses of drunk driving.

 Change to PA Drunk Driving Law Closes Loophole